CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab18.md

         ![](../Images/l18t3p5.png)

-        > **Tip**: If you get an error about not being authorized to perform this operation, you'll need to add a role assignment.
+        > **Note:** If you get an error about not being authorized to perform this operation, you'll need to add a role assignment.
 To fix this, we add the role "Storage Blob Data Contributor" on the storage account for the user running the lab.
 More details can be found [on the documentation page](https://learn.microsoft.com/azure/ai-services/language-service/custom-named-entity-recognition/how-to/create-project?tabs=portal%2Clanguage-studio#enable-identity-management-for-your-resource)

 1. In the Review and finish section, click **Create Project**.